thebenb/the-docs/Content Creation/ℹ️ Introduction/newtubers.md

 :::tip

 Remember: Feedback is only valuable if you use it.
-Applying advice—even small tweaks—shows you’re serious about improving and makes people more likely to help you again.
+Applying advice (even small tweaks!) shows you’re serious about improving and makes people more likely to help you again.
 If you show a consistent pattern of not listening to feedback, you may end up getting completely ignored in the future as you'll be seen both a bad creator and a waste of time.

 :::